 A Note on Local Ordinances

 As outdoor fire features have grown in popularity, many local governments have begun to adopt ordinances that restrict the use of backyard recreational fires.
-So before you invest in a new stone fireplace, be sure to check with your local authorities on what’s safe and legal in your area.
+Before investing in a new stone fireplace, check with local safety regulations in your area.